Why is it Important?

 Is there a Cap to the Percentage?

 A Permanent Disability Percentage is calculated through a formula.
 The State has a publication called the California Permanent Disability Rating Schedule. https://www.dir.ca.gov/dwc/PDR.pdf.
-A final permanent disability rating is obtained only after the impairment rating obtained from an evaluating physician is adjusted for diminished future earning capacity, occupation and age at the time of injury.
+A final permanent disability rating is obtained only after the impairment rating obtained from an evaluating physician is adjusted for diminished future earning capacity, occupation, and age at the time of injury.
 Please note that for injuries on or after 1/1/13, the DFEC multiplier is 1.4.

 There is a range of percentages.
 A Permanent Disability Percentage can range from 0% to 100%.
-Zero percent signifies no reduction of earning capacity while 100% represents permanent total disability.
+Zero percent signifies no reduction of earning capacity, while 100% represents permanent total disability.
 A Permanent Rating Percentage between 0% and 100% represents Permanent Partial Disability.

 Permanent Total Disability is considered 100% disability.
-One Hundred Percent disability represents a level of disability at which an employee has sustained a total loss of earning capacity.
-Some impairments are conclusively presumed to be totally disabling.
+One Hundred Percent disability represents a disability at which an employee has sustained a total loss of earning capacity.
+Some impairments are conclusively presumed to be disabling.
 (Lab.
 Code, §4662.)
 In certain circumstances, however, an Injured Worker could obtain a 100 percent award and still be able to work.

 How does the Rating Percentage Translate into Money?